Lysosomal Storage Diseases

-What Are Lysosomal Storage Disorders?
+What Are Lysosomal Storage Diseases and Disorders?

 Gaucher disease is one of the most common lysosomal storage disorders (LSDs).
 LSDs are inherited disorders resulting from a lack of specific enzymes that break down certain lipids (fats) or carbohydrates (sugars) in the body cells.